Office of Information Technology

 Dennis Kekas, Associate Vice Chancellor for Partnerships and Economic Development

-Kelly Sexton, Director, Office of Technology Transfer
+Kelly Sexton, Assistant Vice Chancellor, Office of Technology Commercialization and New Ventures

 Matt Peterson, Director, Federal Research Affairs

-Genevieve Garland, Interim Director of Operations
+Genevieve Garland, Director of Operations

-Bonnie Aldridge, Interim Manager, Planning and Communications
+Bonnie Aldridge, Manager, Communications and Planning

 Partnerships + Alliances.
 Partnerships and Alliances builds mutually beneficial relationships between the University and industry, government agencies and non-profits; streamlines access to important resources to help partners and potential partners who want to work with the University; and assists businesses and other organizations that are interested in relocating to North Carolina or growing their footprint here.
 NC State’s Centennial Campus is a university research park that provides proximity to world-class researchers, workers and students – all in an amenity-rich environment.
 Industry Alliances cultivates partnerships with organizations that have a desire to engage with the University, developing mutually beneficial relationships and adding value to the collaborative experience.